 Apply

-This section will address the “Apply” phase of the process to join a mission trip team.
 There is a two-part application.
 The first part of the application is the WMC Mission Trip Participant form, which you can pick up at the WMC office.
 The second part of the application is the Team Member form for the particular mission trip you seek to go on (for example, Zambia Mission Trip Team Member form).
 The Professor or Team Leader coordinating the trip will have this secondary form.
-Note: Priority will be given to Southwestern Seminary and Scarborough College students.
+Note: Priority will be given to Southwestern Seminary and Texas Baptist College students.

 WMC Mission Trip Participant form  Turn in to the WMC

+Decide whether or not you will also take this trip for class credit (3 hours) Inform Professor/Team Leader

 <Country> Mission Trip Team Member form  Turn in to the Professor/Team Leader